ruby-cube/rue/packages/planify/README.md

 Planify provides four main cleanup strategies:

+#### Auto-cleanup

-- **Auto-cleanup:** One-time listeners enjoy automatic cleanup inherently.
+One-time listeners enjoy automatic cleanup inherently.
 Sustained listeners can also enjoy automatic cleanup if initialized within a scope for which auto-cleanup has been defined.
 To enable auto-cleanup, define an auto-cleanup function before initializing an app:

     ```tsx
     // main.ts